Cooler weather in Southern California helps in wildfire battle

 “Although direct lines have been challenging to build due to rugged terrain, favorable weather conditions have supported their efforts,” the Saturday situation report from the California Department of Forestry and Fire Protection said.

 Sonner reported from Reno, Nevada.
 Rodriguez reported from San Francisco.
-Associated Press reporter Amy Taxin in Santa Ana, California contributed.
+Associated Press reporters Sophie Austin in Sacrament, California, and Amy Taxin in Santa Ana, California, contributed.